Frequently Asked Questions

 How successful is root canal treatment?

 Root canal treatment with a specialist (Endodontist) has a success rate of about 95%.
-With proper care, treated teeth can last many years, often a lifetime.
+Treated teeth are expected to last many years, often as long as other natural teeth, with proper care.

 Why do teeth sometimes turn grey after a root canal?